-- all rail modes, such as heavy rail, light rail, and commuter rail; - inclined plane, cable car, monorail, and automated guideway; - bus rapid transit and trolleybus; and - aerial tramway and ferryboat.
+- all rail modes, such as heavy rail, light rail, or commuter rail; - inclined plane, cable car, monorail, or automated guideway; - bus rapid transit2 and trolleybus;3 and - aerial tramway4 and ferryboat5.

-Per FTA's NTD Reporting Policy Manual, "bus rapid transit" means "fixed-route bus systems that operate at least 50 percent of the service on fixed guideway.
+2 Per FTA's NTD Reporting Policy Manual, "bus rapid transit" means "fixed-route bus systems that operate at least 50 percent of the service on fixed guideway.
 These systems also have defined passenger stations, traffic signal priority or preemption, short headway bidirectional services for a substantial part of weekdays and weekend days; low-floor vehicles or level-platform boarding, and separate branding of the service.
 Agencies typically use off-board fare collection as well."

-Per FTA's NTD Reporting Policy Manual, "trolleybus" means "a transit mode comprising electric rubber-tired passenger vehicles, manually steered and operating singly on city streets.
+3 Per FTA's NTD Reporting Policy Manual, "trolleybus" means "a transit mode comprising electric rubber-tired passenger vehicles, manually steered and operating singly on city streets.
 Vehicles are propelled by a motor drawing current through overhead wires via trolleys, from a central power source not onboard the vehicle."

-Per FTA's NTD Reporting Policy Manual, "aerial tramway" means "a transit mode that is an electric system of aerial cables with suspended powerless passenger vehicles.
+4 Per FTA's NTD Reporting Policy Manual, "aerial tramway" means "a transit mode that is an electric system of aerial cables with suspended powerless passenger vehicles.
 The vehicles are propelled by separate cables attached to the vehicle suspension system and powered by engines or motors at a central location not on-board the vehicle."

-Per FTA's NTD Reporting Policy Manual, "ferryboat" means "a mode comprising vessels carrying passengers and / or vehicles over a body of water that are generally diesel powered.
+5 Per FTA's NTD Reporting Policy Manual, "ferryboat" means "a mode comprising vessels carrying passengers and / or vehicles over a body of water that are generally diesel powered.
 Ferryboat may also include hovercraft, hydrofoil, and other high-speed vessels.
 Intercity ferryboat (FB) service is excluded, except for that portion of such service that is operated by or under contract with a public transit agency for predominantly commuter services.
-Predominantly commuter service means that for any given trip segment (i.e., distance between any two piers), more than 50 percent of the average daily ridership makes a return trip on the ferryboat on the same day."